ahsan856jalal/fish_detection_classification_tracking/README.md

 Run ``` python optical_yolo_merge_fscore.py ``` to calculate F-score and Accuracy values on the test set as cited in the paper

+# Guide for Usage of Fish Classification:
+Run ''' python test_results_gen.py '''to get F-scores and accuracies on test and validation splits for 153 and 496 classes respectively.